webiny/webiny-js/packages/api-headless-cms/__tests__/README.md

 ###### LOCAL_ELASTICSEARCH
 Do not run elasticsearch when starting the tests, use local one.
 You must install it and run if, of course.

 ###### ELASTICSEARCH_PORT
 Custom port for local elasticsearch.

 ###### DB_TABLE_HEADLESS_CMS
-Table name for Cms Environment objects
+Table name for everything CMS related

 ##### Usage